top of page

 The great thing about leashes is that they typically come in different styles (flat vs round), thicknesses, materials, length, etc. Go to your local pet store to find what works well for you.
 Then, to get all the qualities in a leash you like, you may need to search online or have one custom-made for you.

 For power or electric wheelchair users, Cross-body/Euro leashes are often a great option.
 These leashes have a lot of extra clips or rings that can be attached to your wheelchair at various points, allowing the leash length to be longer (for toileting, retrieving, etc.) or shorter (while walking).
+I do not recommend wearing a cross-body leash, as you could be pulled out of your chair.
+Instead, attach it to your chair.

 For manual wheelchair users, hand leashes can be a great option as they allow you to keep your hands free to propel yourself.
 Additionally, this can be safer than wrapping a leash around your wrist or body, as it can be easier to drop in an emergency.